Other / mixed grade configuration · Cutler Bay, FL

 How many students attend Boystown?

 Boystown has 44 students enrolled.
-It is a other school in CUTLER BAY, FL.
+It is an alternative school in Cutler Bay, FL.

 What is the racial and ethnic makeup of Boystown?

-The largest demographic group at Boystown is Hispanic or Latino at 93.2%.
-The school serves a student body in CUTLER BAY, FL.
+The largest demographic group at Boystown is Hispanic or Latino at 93.2% of enrollment, in Cutler Bay, FL.

 What is the Resource Investment Index for Boystown?

-Boystown has a Resource Investment Index of 45/100 (D) based on 2 factors: student-teacher ratio, attendance rates.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+Boystown has a Resource Investment Index of 45/100 (typical reported resources relative to schools nationally) based on 2 factors: student-teacher ratio, attendance rates.
+Not a test-score or academic measure (national median ~41/100, see methodology).
 Limited indicators were available, so the index reflects partial data.

 All federal data sources used on this page